formkit/docs-content/guides/create-a-tailwind-theme.md

 ## Using variants

-The `FormKitTailwind` plugin from `@formkit/themes` provides a number of variants you can use in your class lists to dynamically respond to input and form state.
+The `formKitTailwind` plugin from `@formkit/themes` provides a number of variants you can use in your class lists to dynamically respond to input and form state.

 The currently provided variants are: